A Fork Is... | Living with the Rebbe | A Slice of Life | What's New

 Everything in this world was created and designed for a purpose.
 Yet a person can always invent his own way of using whatever he wants.
 But this is not the real purpose.
 The real purpose is revealed to us through G-d's Torah.

 Torah in general, and Chasidic philosophy especially, describes the true objective behind everything in this world, for the world itself and for ourselves.
 The Sages say that the only reason gold was created was to be used in the Holy Temple.
 The fact is, gold has also been used for many other purposes: good functions, holy purposes, mundane things and even idolatry.
 Nevertheless, the Sages tell us that none of that is the real purpose of gold.
 Gold was created only for the Temple.

 Many years ago, people in the religious community asked the Rebbe how he could instruct his Chasidim to broadcast Torah on the radio when radio is a vessel for so many negative messages.
 They felt that perhaps radio was a contaminated medium.
-The Rebbe expained that if something was created and exists in this world, then G-d wants us to have it for a purpose.
+(The same question was asked about satellite broadcasts for the Rebbe's public talks and about the internet.)
+The Rebbe explained that if something was created and exists in this world, then G-d wants us to have it for a purpose.
 That purpose is the making of this world into a dwelling place for Him.
 The radio was really only created for disseminating Torah and making the world a more holy place.

 This is the true purpose for everything - that we make the world a fitting place for G-dliness to be seen by the physical eye.
 This should be immediately through the revelation of our righteous Moshiach.